gerardnico/dokuwiki-template-bootie/README.md

 The configuration can be change with the [Configuration Manager Plugin](https://www.dokuwiki.org/plugin:config)

   * `footer`: the footer name page to search.
 Default to `footerbar`
-  * `header`: the footer name page to search.
+  * `header`: the header name page to search.
 Default to `headerbar`
+  * `right`: the name page if the right side bar.
+Default to `rightbar`
-  * `cdn`: if this configuration switch is on, you'll get the Javascript and Stylesheet whenever possible from a CDN
+  * `cdn`: if this configuration switch is on, you'll get the Javascript whenever possible from a CDN

 Other configuration: